Discover the Breathtaking Native Canopy Walk in Whangārei’s AH Reed Memorial Park

 Toilet Facilities Available

-Visitors to the Whangārei Native Canopy Walk will find ample toilet facilities conveniently located at the car parks, including the lower and middle areas.
+Visitors to AH Reed Memorial Park will find ample toilet facilities at the lower and middle car parks, designed to support a comfortable visit.

 Key features of the toilet facilities include: